Name and Shame

 https://insecurityq.wordpress.com/ – (blog) websites with insecure "security questions"

-http://plaintextoffenders.com/ – Does the website send you your password by plaintext email?
+http://plaintextoffenders.com/ – Does the website send users their password by plaintext email?